-Most people are aware that vinegars offer significant health benefits.
+Did you know that vinegar offers significant health benefits?
 Vinegars have been used for thousands of years for their astringent and disinfectant properties.
 They have also been used as a preservative and flavoring in prepared food.
 Balsamic vinegar, however, has a wealth of benefits beyond those traditional uses of vinegar.

 In historical texts, balsamic vinegar was said to be a miracle cure.
 It is believed that the word originated from the Italian word for balm because it was used as a healing aid.
 Balsamic vinegar was used to treat everything from a mild headache to labor pains.
 Its antibacterial and antiviral properties make it ideal for disinfecting wounds and infections.
 A tonic mixture of balsamic has been be used on nail infections and even acne!

 In addition to its complex and flavorful taste profile and suitability as a food ingredient, Traditional Balsamic Vinegar provides a host of health benefits…

 Polyphenol is an antioxidant found in grapes and is therefore present and then concentrated in balsamic vinegar.
 Antioxidants improve the immune system and they guard against harmful free radicals which can damage cells in the body.
 Balsamic vinegar can also help protect against heart disease and cancer thanks to these antioxidants.
 Another element found in balsamic vinegar is a bioflovanoid, called quercetin, which also has antioxidant properties and helps fight immunity deficiencies.

 Traditional Balsamic Vinegar is well known in Italy as a digestive aid.
 Try sipping it straight from a spoon or mix a small amount of it with sparkling water.